Top 11 Best Makeup and beauty Influencer on Instagram to follow in 2020

 1. Huda Kattan

 Huda Beauty is one of the biggest names in the industry when it comes to cosmetics.
 Huda Kattan founded the company in 2013, making her the highest-paid influencer in the industry.
 Her account has more than 47 Million followers, and was ranked #1 on the ‘2017 Influencer Instagram Rich List’, earning $18,000 a post.
 That same year, she was chosen as one of “The 25 Most Influential People on the Internet” by Time magazine.
 In 2018, Huda started her own Facebook Watch original reality series called Huda Boss.

 2. James Charles

 At just 19 years old, James Charles became the first-ever male ambassador for CoverGirl and went onto build a youtube empire, based on his own self-taught skill set, with over 20 Million subscribers, making him the #1 most subscribed beauty influencer in the business.
-He also has similar followers on his Instagram page, which features his signature highly glamorous makeup looks.
+He also has similar followers on his Instagram page, which features his signature highly glamorous makeup looks making him one of the most followed makeup influencers on Instagram.
 In April 2020, he started a YouTube series called Instant Influencer, aimed to find the next ‘beauty influencer’, with him as the main host.
 Since James Charles has also launched his own line of makeup palettes and brushes with Morphe Brushes.